 Buying a Home or Renting - Which is Cheaper?

-Buying Has Become Cheaper Than Renting
+Buying Is Usually Cheaper Than Renting

 Trulia recently examined housing prices, foreclosure activity and job opportunities across the nation.
-Given the housing market, it's not too surprising that they found that in 74 percent of the largest metropolitan areas, it's actually cheaper to buy than to rent.
+Given the Hutto housing market, it's not too surprising that they found that in 74 percent of the largest metropolitan areas, it's actually cheaper to buy than to rent.
 Considering today's low interest rates and affordable home prices, first time homebuyers with reasonable credit scores may qualify for 30-year fixed rate mortgages with monthly payments less than what they would pay to rent comparable property.
 Tax deductions for homeowners make buying even more affordable.

 Rents May Rise While a Fixed-Rate Mortgage is Stable

 Once you lock in an interest rate on a fixed rate mortgage, your monthly payments will not change (though your homeowner dues, property taxes and insurance will likely fluctuate over time).
 Rent, on the other hand, may increase every year or even more frequently depending upon the terms of your lease.
 In many areas of the country, it's not unheard of for rent to increase as much as 10 to 15 percent in any given year.
 Even if rent in your area is currently lower than a typical mortgage payment, this annual increase will reduce the affordability over time.